emmartins/quickstart/greeter-spring/README.md

 All you need to build this project is Java 6.0 (Java SDK 1.6) or better, Maven 3.0 or better.

-The application this project produces is designed to be run on JBoss Enterprise Application Platform 6 or JBoss AS 7.
+The application this project produces is designed to be run on JBoss WildFly.

 Configure Maven
 ---------------

 If you have not yet done so, you must Configure Maven before testing the quickstarts.

-Start JBoss Enterprise Application Platform 6 or JBoss AS 7 with the Web Profile
+Start JBoss WildFly with the Web Profile
 ---------------

 1. Open a command line and navigate to the root of the JBoss server directory.